ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/create-and-deploy-a-defi-app/index.md

 }
 ```

-Open Ganache and select the option "Quickstart" to start a local Ethereum blockchain.
+Open Ganache and select the option "Quickstart" to start a local Cloiinkcoin blockchain.
 To deploy our contract, run:

 ```bash
 truffle migrate